-You can check your Discover card application status online or by phone: (800) 347-3085.
+You can check your Discover card application status online or over the phone: (800) 347-3085.
 Both methods are available 24/7.
 You just need to confirm your identity by inputting your Social Security number (SSN) and you’ll find out whether your Discover credit card application is approved, denied or pending.

 How to check your Discover card application status online: